-We recycle food waste on behalf of the district and borough councils with separate collections.
-In 2017/2018, 27,575 tonnes of food waste was collected across Kent.
+We recycle food and garden waste on behalf of the district and borough councils with separate collections.

-The in-vessel composting (IVC) process mixes garden and food waste within composting halls which provide the optimum conditions for the waste to compost in terms of:
+Garden waste is taken to large composting halls, then a process called in-vessel composting (IVC) provides the optimum conditions for the waste to compost in terms of:

 - carbon-nitrogen ratio

 The waste is heated up to 60°C for a minimum of 16 days while being turned every 48 hours to kill off any harmful microbes.
 After treatment, the compost is screened and left to stabilise to ensure a nutrient-rich and peat-free compost that is suitable to use as a soil improver in farming and agriculture.

 It is fast, effective and meets regulatory requirements for sanitation required by the Animal By-Product Regulations (ABPR) as well as PAS100 quality requirements.